 The Alaska Highway is a 1,390-mile-long road stretching from Delta Junction.
 The road was originally built mostly by the US Army as a supply route during World War II in a time of eight months.
-It is also one of the favorite recreational route for travelers.
-The Highway features Motels, shops, and gas stations, lodging at an interval of every 30-50 miles more particularly in summer.
-Due to drastic weather conditions, only few shops are opened during winter season.
+It is also one of the favorite recreational routes for travelers.
+The Highway features Motels, shops, and gas stations, lodging at an interval of every 30-50 miles, particularly in summer.
+Due to drastic weather conditions, only a few shops are open during the winter season.

 4. Inside Passage

 The Inside Passage is a coastal route for ships and boats.
 It extends from southeastern Alaska in the United States to northwestern Washington state.
 It has an awesome scenic beauty of glaciers covered with majestic Western hemlock.
 Inside Passage is primarily a region of pristine water and forested islands.
-It offers beautiful scenery of glaciers, mountains, ocean, and is home to an abundance of wildlife.
-Also, The Inside Passage is a popular tourism destination among travellers that offers the opportunities for boating, camping and hiking.
+It offers beautiful scenery of glaciers, mountains, and ocean, and is home to an abundance of wildlife.
+Also, The Inside Passage is a popular tourism destination among travelers that offers opportunities for boating, camping, and hiking.

 5. Dalton Highway

 The James W. Dalton Highway or “Dalton Highway” is a 414-mile road running through central and northern Alaska.
 It is one of only two roads in North America that crosses the Arctic Circle.
 The Dalton highway is one of the most isolated roads in the world, in fact, it is said to be the loneliest road on the planet.
 The trip through this route is often called “the ultimate road trip” by travelers as it offers the views and experience of America’s Arctic, its wildlife, and its landscape.
 However, one has to be very precautionary during the trip because it is the longest stretch of service less road in North America with no gas stations, restaurants, hotels, or any other basic services.